 This is why for me, when it came to food, I opted to get food sensitivity and allergy testing done.
 Intolerances you know because it is pretty immediate.
 Let’s find out the difference and why it’s important to know.

-The Difference Between Food Allergies, Food Sensitivities and Food Intolerances
+What is the Difference Between Food Allergies, Food Sensitivities and Food Intolerances?

 I commonly notice that my patients and I (until I learned better, which took time) really don’t have a solid understanding of the differences between food allergies, sensitivities and intolerances.